Exam submissions and home exams

 We recommend using the template for exam submissions to ensure that these requirements are met.

-Resources for academic writing
+Resources for academic writing and referencing

 - The resources from the academic writing course is available on Canvas (Feide-login required).
 The video lectures and extra material covers writing theory, use of sources, etc.